usgs-coupled/webmod/Distribution/README.txt

-Installing and running WEBMOD (version 1.0.0 - August 18, 2016):
+Installing and running WEBMOD (version 1.0.0 - February 8, 2017):

 Ensure first that you have a java runtime environment (JRE) current through version 8.
 To check if you have java installed, enter 'java -version' at the Command Prompt.
 A recent version